bokkypoobah/Tokens/README.md

 ## SEANTest Token On Ropsten

+A token contract that premines 100,000 tokens and assigns these tokens to a particular account.
+No library linking is required for this token contract as the `library SafeMath` has been converted to `contract SafeMath`.

 * [SeanTestToken.sol](contracts/SeanTestToken.sol) deployed to [0x4d61ca45e4c909f79be951210c34e5d6ed5f59cc](https://ropsten.etherscan.io/address/0x4d61ca45e4c909f79be951210c34e5d6ed5f59cc)

 <br />

 <hr />

-## How To Deploy Using Remix And MyEtherWallet Without Library
+## How To Deploy Using Remix And MyEtherWallet Without Libraries

 If deploying on Ropsten, select the Ropsten network in MEW, and use the Ropsten EtherScan

 * Compile code in Remix
   * Load code in [http://remix.ethereum.org/](http://remix.ethereum.org/)
-  * In the Compile tab, select the token contract
+  * In the Compile tab, select the token contract unit
   * Click on Details
   * Copy the Bytecode
 * Deploy using MyEtherWallet